Topics, G

 Goldbach Conjecture > see conjectures.

-* Idea: A result about the vacuum Einstein equation, which relates algebraic properties of the Weyl tensor with the existence of a null, geodesic, shear-free congruence in spacetime; Very useful in constructing algebraically special exact solutions.
+* Idea: A result about the vacuum Einstein equation, which relates algebraic properties of the Weyl tensor with the existence of a null, geodesic, shear-free congruence in spacetime; It is very useful in constructing algebraically special exact solutions.

 Golden Mean / Ratio